KrisKennaway/ii-sound/README.md

 The resulting bytestream directs the Apple II to follow this speaker trajectory with cycle-level precision.

-The actual audio playback code is small enough to fit in page 3.  i.e. would have been small enough to type in from a magazine back in the day (the megabytes of audio data would have been hard to type in though).
-Plus, Uthernets didn't exist back then (although a Slinky RAM card would let you do something similar, see Future Work below).
+The actual audio playback code is small enough (~150 bytes) to fit in page 3.  i.e. would have been small enough to type in from a magazine back in the day.
+The megabytes of audio data would have been hard to type in though ;)  Plus, Uthernets didn't exist back then (although a Slinky RAM card would let you do something similar, see Future Work below).

 # Implementation

-## Player

 The audio player uses [delta modulation](https://en.wikipedia.org/wiki/Delta_modulation) to produce the audio signal.

 How this works is by modeling the Apple II speaker as an [RC circuit](https://en.wikipedia.org/wiki/RC_circuit).
-When we tick the speaker (access $C030) it inverts the applied voltage across it, and the speaker responds by moving asymptotically towards the new applied voltage level.
+When we access $C030 it inverts the applied voltage across the speaker, and the speaker responds by moving asymptotically towards the new applied voltage level.
+Left to itself this results in an audio "tick".
 With some empirical tuning of the time constant of this RC circuit, we can precisely model how the Apple II speaker will respond to voltage changes, and use this to make the speaker "trace out" our desired waveform.
-We can't do this exactly so there is some left-over quantization noise that manifests as background static.
+We can't do this exactly -- the speaker will zig-zag around the target waveform because we can only move it in finite steps -- so there is some left-over quantization noise that manifests as background static, though in our case this is barely noticeable.

 Delta modulation with an RC circuit is also called "BTC", after https://www.romanblack.com/picsound.htm who described a number of variations on these (Apple II-like) audio circuits and Delta modulation audio encoding algorithms.
 See e.g.
-Oliver Schmidt's [PLAY.BTC](https://github.com/oliverschmidt/Play-BTc) for an Apple II implementation that plays from memory.
+Oliver Schmidt's [PLAY.BTC](https://github.com/oliverschmidt/Play-BTc) for an Apple II implementation that plays from memory at 33KHz

-The big difference with our approach is that we are able to target a 1-cycle resolution, i.e. modulate the audio at 1MHz.
-The caveat is that we once we toggle the speaker there is a "cooldown period" of 10 cycles (9 cycles on 6502) until we can toggle it again, though we can target any period larger than 11 (i.e. possible values are every 10, 12, 13, 14, ... cycles).
+The big difference with our approach is that we are able to target a 1MHz sampling rate, i.e. manipulate the speaker with 1-cycle precision, by choosing how the "player opcodes" are chained together by the ethernet bytestream.
+The catch is that once we have toggled the speaker we can't toggle it again until at least 10 cycles have passed (9 cycles on 6502), but we can pick any such interval >= 10 cycles (except for 11 cycles because of 65x02 opcode timing limitations).
 Successive choices are independent.

-In other words, we are able to choose a precise sequence of clock cycles in which to toggle the speaker, but these cannot be spaced too close together.
+In other words, we are able to choose a precise sequence of clock cycles in which to toggle the speaker, but there is a "cooldown" period and these cannot be spaced too close together.

-This minimum period of 10 cycles is already short enough that it produces high-quality audio even if we only modulate the speaker at a fixed cadence of 10 cycles (i.e. at 102.4KHz), although in practice a fixed 14-cycle period gave better audio (10 cycles produces a quiet but audible background tone coming from some kind of harmonic).
-The initial version of ][-Sound used this approach (and used the "spare" 4 cycles for a page-flipping trick to visualize the audio bitstream while playing).
+The minimum period of 10 cycles is already short enough that it produces high-quality audio even if we only modulate the speaker at a fixed cadence of 10 cycles (i.e. at 102.4KHz instead of 1MHz), although in practice a fixed 14-cycle period gave better quality (10 cycles produces a quiet but audible background tone coming from some kind of harmonic -- perhaps an interaction with the every-64-cycle "long cycle" of the Apple II).
+The initial version of ][-Sound used this approach (and also used the "spare" 4 cycles for a page-flipping trick to visualize the audio bitstream while playing).

+## Player

-The player consists of some ethernet setup code and a core playback loop of "player opcodes", which are the
+The player consists of some ethernet setup code and a core playback loop of "player opcodes", which are the basic operations that are dispatched to by the bytestream.

 Some other tricks used here: